 Black box policies are relatively new, first introduced to the market in 2009.
+They started out as a product for young drivers, but older drivers are also seeing them included in results now.
 They gather a range of data points which can include; how fast you drive, how often you use your vehicle, how far you go, where the vehicle is parked, how hard you brake, your speed whilst driving and whilst taking corners and the time of day you drive and more.

 This data provides valuable insight into the level of risk each policyholder represents when being insured by a provider.
 As a result, insurance providers can use these data points to amend their pricing dependent on the risk profile of each driver.
 Safer drivers benefit from cheaper premiums as they are less likely to be in an accident or make a claim.
 The opposite is also true; higher risk drivers will need to pay a higher premium or alter their driving habits.

 How much is car insurance without a black box?

 As with nearly all insurance policies, the cost is dependent on a number of factors, including your age, your vehicle, your location, your experience and more.
 The best way to accurately know how much a policy may cost is to run a comparison and check the results.

 Here are some tips to try and save money on your cover: